Troy Carter (politician): Political positions

 Carter opposes conservative measures that have sought to restrict abortion and expand gun rights.
 During his term of office as a state senator, he had two priorities: raising the state's minimum wage and strengthening anti-discrimination laws against the LGBTQ+ community.
 He supports the infrastructure policy of the Biden administration.

+Carter voted to provide Israel with support following 2023 Hamas attack on Israel.

+Carter voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Personal life

 Carter's wife Andreé serves in the United States Army Reserve, and achieved the rank of brigadier general.
-They have two sons.
-The family lives on the Westbank of New Orleans, where Carter was born and raised.
+Carter has two sons with his first wife, former New Orleans television news anchor Melanie Sanders.
+He lives on the Westbank of New Orleans, where Carter was born and raised.